sneha-baser/sneha-baser/README.md

-- 👋 Hi Folks
+- 👋 Hi Folks ,
   My name is Sneha Baser .
 I am student at Banasthali Vidyapith .
-I am passionate coder and have experience in Data Structures , Algorithms , Full Stack developement , android developement.
+I am passionate coder and have experience in Data Structures , Algorithms , Full Stack developement , Android developement.
 - 👀 I’m currently looking for internship opportunities.
 - 🌱 I’m currently learning FullStack developement.
-- 💞️ I’m looking to collaborate on projects that help me to gain new skills , use my skills in an efficient and pragmatic way.
+- 💞️ I’m looking to collaborate on projects that help me to gain new skills and can able to utilize my skills in an efficient and pragmatic way.
 - 📫 How to reach me
 ✨snehabaser1603@gmail.com